-(also previously known as idiopathic stabbing headachei, ice-pick headachei, jabs and jolts, ophthalmodynia periodica) manifests itself in very brief, sharp or jabbing pain in the head (not usually the face), either as a single stab or a series of brief repeated volleys of pain.
+(also previously known as idiopathic stabbing headache, ice-pick headache, jabs and jolts, ophthalmodynia periodica) manifests itself in very brief, sharp or jabbing pain in the head (not usually the face), either as a single stab or a series of brief repeated volleys of pain.

 Forecast as to the probable outcome of a disease.

-Drugs used to help prevent CH occurring in the first place are called prophylacticis or preventative treatments.
+Drugs used to help prevent CH occurring in the first place are called prophylactics or preventative treatments.

 - Randomized controlled trial (RCT)